 Homework Club – Tuesdays, Room Room 131; Wednesdays, Room 220; Thursdays, Room 121

 Homework Club is for students who need a quiet place to get their homework started.

-Math Enrichment and Olympiad Club – Tuesdays, Room 125
+Math Enrichment and Olympiad Club – Thursdays, Room 125

 In this club we will explore math and logic puzzles, group problem solving, along with new and challenging math.
 Math Olympiad will be the focus of the club from mid-October thru mid-March.
 During this time, we will participate in monthly math competitions and use previous Math Olympiad problems as practice.
 Your math teacher will provide sign-up sheets to those interested in being on the Math Olympiad Team.